svgpp/svgpp/doc/sphinx/lesson01.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Basic pattern of SVG++ usage: call ``document_traversal::load_document`` method, passing XML element and *context* to it.
-Library will call methods of *context*, passing parsed data.
+Library will call methods of *context*, passing the parsed data.

 ::